Driving Lessons in Portsmouth

 Some people have access to another car, and are able to get private practice with Parents, this is really helpful, as it allows you to practice what you’re learning between driving lessons, and generally means most people take less time to pass.
 If your reading this and thinking “I don’t have access to another car” or “I can’t afford to drive another car”, do not worry it may just take a little more time.

-How to pass on a budget?
+How can I pass my driving test on a budget?

 Learning to Drive is an investment and can be quite expensive, however we at Lendrums Driving School understand this, and have options that will help your budget.
 We offer block discounts, Military Discount, NHS Discount and Student Discounts, so will hopefully be able to meet your budgetary needs.